joelouthan/Theologicus/src/confession-1689/1689-TEACH-03-decree-of-God.md

 >1 John 4:10 (CSB) Love consists in this: not that we loved God, but that he loved us and sent his Son to be the atoning sacrifice for our sins.

+Before we could have sinned.
+Before we could have strayed from him.
+Before we could deny God.
+Before we could worship not him.
+Put it this way... before we could died and perished in our sins, God had already chose us in his Son to be his people forever.

+He predestined us to be adopted as sons through Jesus Christ for himself.
+He did this according to the good pleasure of his will.
+He did this to the praise of his glorious grace that he lavished on us in the Beloved One.

+When we were born in sin and continued to sin, we were destined to die in our sins and be in the under the eternal wrath of Christ for our sins.

+But in his great love for us, while we were all sinners, God predestined his Son to die for us who were the ungodly and the wicked!

+## What God Decrees: the Son of God Conquers Evil

+### The Death of Christ: Evil has been conquered

 >Galatians 2:20 (CSB) I have been crucified with Christ, and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

->Genesis 3:15 (CSB) I will put hostility between you and the woman, and between your offspring and her offspring.
-He will strike your head, and you will strike his heel.

->1 John 3:8 (CSB) The one who commits sin is of the devil, for the devil has sinned from the beginning.
-The Son of God was revealed for this purpose: to destroy the devil’s works.

-## What God Decrees: the Son of God Conquers Evil

-### The Death of Christ: Evil has been conquered

 >Romans 8:31-37 (CSB) What, then, are we to say about these things?
 If God is for us, who is against us?
 He did not even spare his own Son but gave him up for us all.
 How will he not also with him grant us everything?
 Who can bring an accusation against God’s elect?
 God is the one who justifies.
 Who is the one who condemns?
 Christ Jesus is the one who died, but even more, has been raised; he also is at the right hand of God and intercedes for us.
 Who can separate us from the love of Christ?
 Can affliction or distress or persecution or famine or nakedness or danger or sword?
 As it is written:
 >Because of you
 >we are being put to death all day long;
 >we are counted as sheep to be slaughtered.
 >No, in all these things we are more than conquerors through him who loved us.

+>1 John 3:8 (CSB) The one who commits sin is of the devil, for the devil has sinned from the beginning.
+The Son of God was revealed for this purpose: to destroy the devil’s works.

 >Revelation 20:11 - 21:11 (CSB) Then I saw a great white throne and one seated on it.
 Earth and heaven fled from his presence, and no place was found for them.
 I also saw the dead, the great and the small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life, and the dead were judged according to their works by what was written in the books.
 Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.
 Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And anyone whose name was not found written in the book of life was thrown into the lake of fire.